Type: Package

 Value

-Invisibly returns a list of downloaded (and optionally unzipped) file paths.
+Invisibly returns a character vector of destination file paths.

 Download gene annotation reference table from Ensembl